Mohamedadelsaleh/doctor-booking/README.md

 ## OpenSourse

-  It's an open-source project You can edit on it and develop what you want.
+  It's an open-source project.
+You can edit on it and develop what you want.

   Architecture Decisions

     State Management:
-    Chose Zustand over Redux for simpler booking management needs
+    Choose Zustand over Redux for simpler booking management needs

     Styling:
     Used SCSS modules for component-scoped styles and maintainability